ecshreve/prod-slab/README.md

 - [ ] Configure workspaces to connect to the tailnet directly
 - [ ] Bake dotfiles into the coder image
 - [ ] Look into automation, auto commit-push if idle with changes for x minutes
-- [x] move coder templates into this repo
+- [ ] move coder templates into this repo
 - [x] Include pihole in this repo?
 - [x] Set up a secondary backup pihole
+    - deprecated the pihole entirely
+- [x] Resolve CNAME setup issue on Ubiquiti controller
+    - moved DNS handling to the synology dns server
+- [x] Fix the tailscale-state volume issue on down/up